Open-Attestation/decentralized-renderer-react-template/README.md

   - create a type describing the kind of document you expect to render (for instance check `CustomTemplateCertificate` in `src/sample.tsx`)
   - create a template consuming that interface, using the `TemplateProps` helper from `@govtechsg/decentralized-renderer-react-components (for instance check the template in`src/templates/customTemplate/customTemplate.tsx`)
 - shared components are located in `src/core` folder.
 For instance you can find a watermark example that will be displayed when printing the document
+- examples of how to add a watermark and qr code are located in `examples/template`
 - feel free to remove whatever you dont need

 ## Testing the templates in an integrated environment

 This template provides a simple application that is able to render documents built for the current renderer.
 To use it:

 1. Open `application/index.tsx` file and edit the `documents` property of the `App` component to suit your needs (provide any document that is available locally, whether it's a javascript, JSON or typescript document).
 1. Start your renderer: `npm run dev`
 1. Start the local application: `npm run example:application`